-Flu is spread by droplets made when a person with flu coughs, sneezes or talks.
+Prevention: Flu is spread by droplets made when a person with flu coughs, sneezes or talks.
 Flu can also spread by contact with surfaces that are contaminated by the flu virus.
 If you have the flu, cover your face and nose when you sneeze or cough.
-Do frequent hand washing and stay home from school or work.
-Getting the flu vaccine is the most effective way to preventing flu.
+Do frequent hand washing and stay away from school or work.
+This will help prevent spread of the virus to others.

-Flu vaccine consists of parts of three different strains of influenza virus that were in circulation the previous season.
+Flu vaccine – Flu vaccine consists of parts of three different strains of influenza virus that were in circulation the previous season.
 The vaccine has very few side effects, and a single injection in adults offers protection from flu for about one year.
-A new flu shot would have to be obtained the following winter to maintain protection.
-Flu vaccine of the previous 2 years has contained the H1N1 or the swine flu component and there has been no need of a separate swine flu vaccine.
+Flu vaccine in recent years has contained the H1N1 or the swine flu component.